kubernetes/enhancements/keps/sig-apps/3973-consider-terminating-pods-deployment/README.md

 we propose a new field `.status.terminatingReplicas` to the ReplicaSet's and Deployment's status.

+### Deployment Completion and Progress Changes

+Currently, when the latest ReplicaSet is fully saturated and all of its pods become available, the Deployment is declared complete.
+However, there may still be old terminating pods.
+These pods can still be ready and hold/accept connections, meaning that the transition to the latest revision is not fully complete.

+To avoid unexpected behavior, we should not declare the deployment complete until all of its terminating replicas have been fully terminated.
+We will therefore delay setting a `NewRSAvailable` reason to the `DeploymentProgressing` condition, when `TerminationComplete` policy is used.

+We will also update the `LastUpdateTime` of the `DeploymentProgressing` condition when the number of terminating pods decreases to reset the progress deadline.

 ### Deployment Scaling Changes and a New Annotation for ReplicaSets

 Currently, scaling is done proportionally over all ReplicaSets to mitigate the risk of losing